Section 4 - Fees & Payments for Dance Artists

 1. Suggested minimum hourly rates do not preclude the Dance Artist from negotiating higher than these rates.

 2. The Engager and Engagee should be aware when working on an hourly basis that the standard practice is a minimum 2-hour call.
-This means that should an Engager choose to work less than 2 hours, he or she must pay Engagee for no less than 2 hours.
+This means that should an Engager choose to work less than 2 hours, they must pay Engagee for no less than 2 hours.

 3. Should the Engager choose to work more than 2 hours but less than the contracted number of hours for the activity, the Engagee shall be paid for the number of hours originally contracted.